 The lecture Group 2: Beta Blockers – Antiarrhythmic Drugs by Pravin Shukle, MD is from the course Cardiovascular Pharmacology.

-Which of the following statements best describes esmolol?
+Which statement best describes esmolol?

 5 Stars |